Duties, Requirements, Certifications, Job Outlook, and Salary

 - 40 “Class B” Credits in anesthesia practice as well as a wide range of professional development topics

-- 4 Core Modules which address applied clinical pharmacology, human physiology and pathophysiology, airway management, and anesthesia equipment
+- 4 Core Modules that address applied clinical pharmacology, human physiology and pathophysiology, airway management, and anesthesia equipment

-At the end of each 8 year period, you’ll be required to take the CPC assessment exam.
-This exam consists of 150 questions that test how well you know the 4 Core Modules.
-There’s definitely a lot of work required in order to maintain your CRNA certification, but the hard work pays off when it comes to job outlook and salary.
+At the end of each 8-year period, you’ll be required to take the CPC assessment exam.
+This exam has 150 questions that test how well you know the 4 Core Modules.
+A lot of work is needed to maintain your CRNA certification, but the hard work pays off when it comes to job outlook and salary.

 How much does a Nurse Anesthetist make?

-The BLS reports that overall employment of nurse anesthetists is projected to grow 16% from 2016 to 2026, which is much faster than the average of all occupations (7%).
-Nurse anesthetists will be increasingly needed to care for the large, aging baby boom population.
-CRNA’s will be needed to keep patients healthy and to treat the growing number of patients with chronic and acute conditions.
+The BLS reports that the overall employment of Nurse Anesthetists is projected to grow 40% by 2031.
+Nurse Anesthetists will be increasingly needed to care for the large, aging baby boom population.
+CRNAs will be required to keep patients healthy and to treat the growing number of patients with chronic and acute conditions.

-Nurse anesthetists are the highest paid nurses in the field, but it comes with a cost.
-You’ll be spending a significant amount of time in school just earning the qualifications and certifications you’ll need in order to get a job as a CRNA.
+Nurse Anesthetists are the highest-paid nurses in the field, but it comes with a cost.
+You’ll be spending a significant amount of time in school just earning the qualifications and certifications needed to get a job as a CRNA.
 Earning your master’s degree also costs a lot of money, and that financial commitment can turn many people away.
-However, if you’re willing to commit your time and money to becoming a nurse anesthetist, your efforts will pay off in the end.
-Working as a CRNA is also very redeeming for those who thrive under pressure and take pride in handling the lives of their patients.
-If you’re looking to become a nurse anesthetist, you can start by earning your BSN degree at Provo College.
-To learn more about our BSN program, click here.
+However, if you’re willing to commit your time and money to becoming a Nurse Anesthetist, your efforts will pay off.
+Working as a CRNA is also very fulfilling for those who thrive under pressure and take pride in handling the lives of their patients.
+If you want to become a Nurse Anesthetist, you can start by earning your BSN at Provo College.